lloydrichards/edu_advent-of-code-2024/README.md

 there is a solution for each part of the puzzle.
 The input directory contains the puzzle input for each day.

-## Getting Started
+## Running the code

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To run the code, you need to have Go installed.
+You can run the code by running the following command:

 ## MakeFile